WHAT TO DO IN 2 DAYS IN CINQUE TERRE

 There are discounts for families, kids, etc.

-Where to buy train tickets: You need to buy your tickets at the station or online.
+- Where to buy train tickets: You can buy your tickets at the station or online.
 However, I would buy them at the station.
-There is staff there to help you with questions.
+Staff will help you with questions.
 You can either pay by card or cash at the vending machine (different main languages are available, including English, Arabic, and German) or pay cash when buying tickets at the cashier.

 So, there are four hikes, from one village to the next.

-The whole Blue Path hike, if all trails are open from Riomaggiore to Monterosso, is about 11km and should take about 5 hours.
+IF all trails are open from Riomaggiore to Monterosso, the whole Blue Path hike is about 11km and should take about 5 hours.

 - Monterosso – Vernazza: 2 hours (3.6 km)